sjentsch/lsjDocs/Ch08/Ch08_Estimation_4.rst

 lots of different populations (e.g., different age groups, nationalities etc).

-Thit is very handy, but of course almost every research project of interest involves looking at a different population of people to those used in the test norms.
+This is very handy, but of course almost every research project of interest involves looking at a different population of people to those used in the test norms.
 For instance, suppose you wanted to measure the effect of low level lead poisoning on cognitive functioning in Port